peterfairfield/anaxis/f/the_silvermen.md

 #### Annani --

-Sire Jan returns with his army, bringing Undeath and Rian, uniting the Lakoizh and throws a large party.
+Sire Jan returns with his army, bringing Undeath Myros, and Rian, uniting the Lakoizh and throws a large party.
 His daughter Esme is betrothed to Emul.
-After some deliberation period, Jet is declared the Master.
+After some deliberation period, Jet is declared the Master of Lagash.

 The Plague is travelling through the Silvermen, wiping out about a third of the population.
 The survivors are often those claiming Hadrad blood.

 Jet declares his love for Esme.
-Sire Jan and Emul argue with him, and Sire Jan denounces them all and heads for the hills.
+Sire Jan and Emul argue with him, as Emul is already in love with Esme, and had Sire Jan had intended for them to marry.
+Sire Jan denounces them all and heads for the hills to escape the plague.

 Offended by Sire Jan's self-exile, Jet counter spuns Esme and marries Undeath and crowns her Mistress of Lagash.